osmanperviz/Googleplay_InAppBilling_PurchaseVeryfication/README.md

 ## Usage

-   For this game you need to provide the following credentials: client_id , google_secret , refresh_token , app_name ,  app_version
+   For this gem you need to provide the following credentials: client_id , google_secret , refresh_token , app_name ,  app_version

 ## Rails version greater than 4.1